Rapptz/discord.py/docs/topics/wait_for.rst

     else:
         await msg.reply('hello!')

 We pass the timeout in seconds to the timeout kwarg of wait_for.
-If the event is not dispatched or the check is not passed in those seconds, the wait_for will terminate and raise :class:`asyncio.TimeoutError`.
+If the wait_for does not complete successfully within the given time it will be terminated and :class:`asyncio.TimeoutError` will be raised.
 .. warning::

     avoid using wait_for within a loop to catch events of a specific type.
-Due to the async nature of discord.py, events may be fired between loops, in return causing your wait_for to miss the event dispatch.
+Due to the async nature of discord.py, events may be fired between loops, causing your wait_for to miss the event dispatch.

 Examples
 ~~~~~~~~~~~~~~~~~~~~